MrDave1999/SimpleResults/README.md

         => _userService.GetAll().ToActionResult();
 }
 ```
+See the [API documentation](https://mrdave1999.github.io/SimpleResults/api/SimpleResults.ResultExtensions.html#methods) for a list of available extension methods.

 #### Using TranslateResultToActionResult as an action filter

 You can also use the `TranslateResultToActionResult` filter to translate the Result object to [ActionResult](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actionresult?view=aspnetcore-7.0).